regisBafutwabo/regisbafutwabo/README.md

 ### Regis Bafutwabo

-Hi,👋🏾 I'm Regis, I am a software developer with 3 years of professional experience.
-I'm a software developer and an enthusiast of using tech to solve problems.
-The list of things I'm incredibly passionate about includes:
+Hi,👋🏾 I'm Regis, I am a software developer with almost 4 years of professional experience.

+Some of the products that I built by myself includes a blockchain explorer(React) and a blockchain wallet(React-native) for an EOS based platform(LEDGIS) using React and EOSJS while styling them with styled-components and Ant.design.
+I have worked alot with GraphQL that I even created a Apollo client boilerplate(ARCHIVED for now becuse I need to update it to v3) to reduce the time people spend configuring it.
+In these days, I am kinda falling in love with Nextjs since it's hitting most of my boxes😉.

+Over the last three years I have been learning alot on how to improve the developer experience for the teams that I work with by applying some patterns in the products that we build so that we can make those products reliable and very flexible to change.
+The tech platforms and interests that I am mostly interested in includes but not limited to:
 - Reactjs.
 - React-native.
-- NextJS
+- NextJS.
 - Typescript.
+- NestJs.
+- GraphQL
+- Hasura.
+- Apollo Client
+- RelayJs
+- Aws.
+- Gherkin.
-- JavaScript.
+- Cypress.
 - Object-Oriented Programming.
-- web development.
-- design patterns.
+- Design patterns.
-- clean code.
+- Clean code.

 ## About Me

-- 🌱 I’m currently learning Threejs and AWS amplify
+- 🌱 I’m currently building something with AWS services, Hasura & Next.js
 - 📫 How to reach me: regiswareja@gmail.com
-- ⚡ Fun fact: I focus way better with Hip-Hop music on
+- 👯 I’m open to collaborate on any product which can change some people's lives.

 <!--
 **regisBafutwabo/regisbafutwabo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.